-Organization This is the information that will appear on your contract(s) (Standard Agreement).
+Organization This is the information that will appear on your contract (Standard Agreement).

 Federal Tax ID# Contract #

 Name

 Mailing Address

-Street Address (If Different)
+Street Address (If Differer nt)

-County
+ŏ County

 Phone Fax

 Website

-The Contract(s) Signatory has authority to sign a contract(s).
+The Contract Signatory has authority to sign a contract(s).

-Name , ,
+Name

-ory Title
+tory Title

-gnat If address(es) are the same as the organization above, just check this box and go to Phone
+Contract Signatory If address(es) are the same as the organization above, just check this box and go to Phone

-it Si Mailing Address
+ct S Mailing Address

-Contract Signatory Street Address (If Different)
+ntra Street Address (If Different)

-Co Phone Fax
+ပိ Phone Fax

---- Email
+Email

-The Project Director is responsible for all of the day-to-day activities of project implementation and for seeing that all contractual requirements are met.
-This person will be in contact with State CDPH staff, will receive all programmatic, budgetary and accounting mail for the project and will be responsible for the proper dissemination of program information.
+seeing that all contractual esponsible for all of the day-to-day activities of project implementation and for requirements are met.
+This person will be in contact with State CDPH staff, atic, budgetary and accounting mail for the project and will be responsible for of program information.

-tor Name
+to Name

-Project Director Title
+ct Director Title

-If address(es) are the same as the organization above, just check this box and go to Phone \Box
+ct D If address(es) are the sa me as the organization above, just check this box and go to Phone \Box

+Proje Mailing Address

 Mailing Address

-ъ.
-Street Address (If Different)
+Ē Street Address (If Differer nt)

-Phone Fax
+ā Fax

-;

-Email
+ā Street Address (If Differer